smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: McElderry Park temperature, wealth and canopy

-"...McElderry Park, the city’s **hottest neighborhood** and also **among its poorest**.
-It also has some of the **lowest levels of tree canopy**..."
+“…McElderry Park, the city’s **hottest neighborhood** and also **among its poorest**.
+It also has some of the **lowest levels of tree canopy**…”

 #### Explanation

 The **McElderry Park** NSA is split horizontally across the middle between **Madison/East End** and **Patterson Park North & East**, both of which contain large portions of surrounding NSAs.

 The McElderry Park CSAs have a high poverty rate, are the first and third hottest CSAs, and have the 52nd and 51st least tree canopy.

 #### Supporting Code